peirce-lang/.github/profile/README.md

 WHERE label    RCA Victor ×
 ```

 Results: 24 records.
 Each result card shows exactly which coordinates matched.
+When a set collapses to nothing, you can adjust constraints directly instead of rewriting the query.
 You didn't write SQL.
 You didn't export anything.
 You described what you wanted.

 **The same surface, on legal billing data:**